salehjoseph/RoleplayingGame/README.md

 - **If/Else Statements**: Implementing decision-making logic.
 - And more.

+## Objectives

+By completing this project, you will gain experience in:
+- Basic JavaScript syntax and programming logic.
+- Structuring and organizing code for better readability and maintainability.
+- Applying JavaScript to create interactive and dynamic web applications.

 ## Getting Started

 1. **Clone the Repository**: Start by cloning the repository to your local machine.